mse22/Eadala_ENV872_Project/README.md

 ## Folder structure, file formats, and naming conventions

 <describe the folders contained in the repository, including what type of files they contain>
+The folders contained in the reposity are: 1.
+"Data" folder further subdivided into "raw" and "processed" folders that each contain their relevant csv files, 2.
+"Code" folder that contains the three R markdown files - processing & wrangling, data exploration and data analysis 3.
+Final project files in r markdown and PDF formats.

 <describe the formats of files for the various purposes contained in the repository>